SimpleLogix/NetProgFinalProject/README.md

 - [x] Add option to add username
 - [x] Function returns selected choice
 - [x] Function returns the username
-- [ ] Update question frame function
+- [x] Update question frame function
 ---
     client functions:
 - [x] Send answer to the server?
 - [x] Get a question from the server?
-- [ ] Get 4 distinct answers, one of which is correct and gives points
+- [x] Get 4 distinct answers, one of which is correct and gives points
 - [x] function send answer to server
 - [x] function req a question from server (will be sent to GUI)
 - [x] function req choices from server (sent to GUI)
+- [x] function req a score
-- [ ] function req a score
+- [ ] function req the scoreboard
 - [x] fully integrated with GUI (client can communicate with server via GUI buttons)

 ## What about server.py?